 Some of the goals I've heard from prospects and clients have been:

-- Increase visibility of our sales opportunities and future sales revenue that will provide funding for new projects.
+- Increase the visibility of our sales opportunities and future sales revenue that will provide funding for new projects.

-- Provide tools for our sales professionals to track their conversations, emails, proposals, commitments and required follow-up activity so they are at the top of their game.
+- Provide tools for our sales professionals to track their conversations, emails, proposals, commitments, and required follow-up activity so they are at the top of their game.

 - Increase the customer's satisfaction and feedback on our products.
 What issues are they experiencing and what product improvements are they suggesting?

-- Link all of our accounting-related documents, work papers and other communications with our accounting clients and tie our IRS-filed form documents into our CRM system.
+- Link all of our accounting-related documents, work papers, and other communications with our accounting clients and tie our IRS-filed form documents into our CRM system.

 - Display links to past sales of products and service work so that we can more quickly identify which customers need more proactive follow-up and who needs attention before they drop off of our radar and stop buying.

-- Integrate the original basic sales quote into an accurate and professional looking quote that we can email to a prospect or customer, and later track the revision history of change requests.
+- Integrate the original basic sales quote into an accurate and professional-looking quote that we can email to a prospect or customer, and later track the revision history of change requests.

-With this ground work completed, you can establish a budget, planning for the costs associated with identifying vendors, testing solutions, implementation, integration, training, and support.
+With this groundwork completed, you can establish a budget, planning for the costs associated with identifying vendors, testing solutions, implementation, integration, training, and support.

 A team should be assembled to begin the drive towards completion of the project - a drive that begins with a clear description of your company's CRM objectives and any processes that will have to be modified to make the project successful.
 Make sure the head of this team is a CRM evangelist - someone who completely believes that CRM will make a difference.

 Good planning will involve discussions with internal and external customers.
 What are the best practices for your sales force, for your marketing team, for customer service?
-Also consider the various types of data that are important to track for each group involved.
+Also, consider the various types of data that are important to track for each group involved.